PingOne Native SDKs

 Error code Description

-Any error string returned from APNS, for example Unregistered See more error codes and descriptions in Handling notification responses from APNs in the Apple developer portal.
+Any error string returned from APNS, for example Unregistered Refer to more error codes and descriptions in Handling notification responses from APNs in the Apple developer portal.

-Any error string returned from FCM, for example Unregistered See more error codes and descriptions in Error codes for FCM failure conditions in the Firebase portal.
+Any error string returned from FCM, for example Unregistered Refer to more error codes and descriptions in Error codes for FCM failure conditions in the Firebase portal.

 MissingPushCredentials There are no push credentials on the PingOne server.